Bill S-203 passed to law, keeping whales and dolphins in their ocean homes

 Science indicates keeping cetaceans captive is cruel because of their characteristics and needs, including high-level intelligence, emotions, sociability, acoustic-sensitivity and roaming lifestyles.
 In captivity, cetaceans suffer from confinement, isolation, health problems, reduced lifespans, high infant mortality rates and sensory deprivation.

 Bill S-203 was passed on June 10, 2019 to end the captivity of whales and dolphins.
-We are celebrating by thanking our MPs for supporting this bill and ensuring it passed!
+S-203 ensures full protection for cetaceans by protecting their use in entertainment and prohibiting breeding.

 Cetaceans suffer in confinement and should not be held captive for our entertainment.
 To learn more, read the BC SPCA’s position statement on marine mammal welfare.